ministryofjustice/apvs/alpha/notify-worker/README.md

 * [cron](https://github.com/ncb000gt/node-cron): Allows for cron syntax scheduling of logic within the node application
 * [nodemailer](https://github.com/nodemailer/nodemailer): Email module for node js, used in this instance to send a simple plaintext message to the SMTP debug container

-### SMTP debug server

-This depends on the `../smtp-server` container to receive email messages.

-This container runs a self-contained python debug SMTP server and simply spills incoming emails to the console.